HugoGranstrom/gravity-simulator/README.md

 # TODO
 - Make documentation
-- Add argparse
-- config planets in json and load them

 ## Contribution
 Feel free to submit pull request for improvements or additions.
 It makes it easier if you open an Issue first so we can discuss a good implementation of your feature.